Group-aware Parameter-efficient Updating for Content-Adaptive Neural Video Compression: Methodology

 \subsubsection{Patch-based GoP Updating}

-To compress a specified video sequence $\cX = \{X_1, X_2, \dots, X_{t-1}, X_t, \dots\}$, we initially divide it into $K$ non-overlap groups of pictures (GoP), each consisting of $T$ frames, denoted as $\cG_k = \{X_t, X_{t+1}, \dots, X_{t+T-1}\}$.
+To compress a specified video sequence $\cX = \{X_1, X_2, \dots, X_{t-1}, X_t, \dots\}$, we initially divide it into $K$ non-overlap GoPs, each consisting of $T$ frames, denoted as $\cG_k = \{X_t, X_{t+1}, \dots, X_{t+T-1}\}$.
 This process results in $\cX$ being represented as $\cX = \{\cG_1, \cG_2, \dots, \cG_K\}$.
-In this work, we adopt the widely used predictive-frame (P-Frame) coding approach in NVC, as referenced in~\cite{hu2020dvc, hu2021fvc, li2021deep, li2022hybrid, li2023neural, chen2023stxct, hu2022coarse, zhu2022transformer}.
+In this work, we adopt the widely used predictive-frame (P-Frame) coding approach in NVC, as referenced in~\cite{lu2019dvc, hu2021fvc, li2021deep, li2022hybrid, li2023neural, chen2023stxct, hu2022coarse, zhu2022transformer}.
 We designate the first frame in each GoP as an intra-coding frame (I-Frame) and the subsequent frames as P-Frames, following a pattern of $\{IPPPP\cdots\}$ and only apply our updating mechanism upon P-frames.

 Our goal is to perform our online updating mechanism, GPU, for each GoP $\cG_k$ to minimize error propagation.
-However, directly updating $\cG_k$ poses significant challenges due to the potentially high resolution and large number of frames involved, leading to substantial memory and computational demands.
+However, directly updating $\cG_k$ poses significant challenges due to the potentially high resolution and large number of frames involved, leading to substantial optimizing memory and computational demands.
 To address this, we spatially partition $\cG_k$ into $N$ patch-based GoPs $\cG_k^i$, each located at a specific spatial position $i$.
-This allows us to apply the updating mechanism on each $\cG_k^i$ individually on the GPU, using the objective function $\cL$, which will be elaborated in \textit{Section}~\ref{sec:loss}.
+This allows us to apply the updating mechanism on each $\cG_k^i$ individually using the objective function $\cL$, which will be elaborated in \textit{Section}~\ref{sec:loss}.
 After updating all patch-based GoPs $\cG_k^i$, we proceed to compress the entire GoP $\cG_k$ into a bit-stream utilizing our NVC framework with the newly updated parameters on the encoder side.
-This process is iteratively carried out for all $\cG_k$s.
+This process is iteratively carried out for all GoPs $\cG_k$.
 We demonstrate this algorithm~\ref{alg:gop} and its implementation details in Fig.~\ref{fig:gop}.